NoNamer777/WA-2022-group-2/packages/server/README.md

 ## Developing

+Please read the [config section](../../README.md#developing#config) first in order to configure the server correctly.

 ### MySQL database

 Before you can develop on this project, it is **HIGHLY** recommended to set up a MySQL database which you have access to.